rackerlabs/support-how-to/content/how-to/cloud-servers/using-task-states-with-server-imaging/index.md

 product_url: cloud-servers
 ---

-Some new task states have been exposed in the OpenStack Server Extended Status Extension that provide more fine-grained visibility into server state during the image-create (or "snapshot") process.
-In this article, I'll tell you what they are and make some suggestions for how you can make use of them.
+The OpenStack Server Extended Status Extension has exposed some new task states that provide more fine-grained visibility into the server state during the image-create (or "snapshot") process.
+This article describes what they are and suggests how you can make use of them.

-Before the OpenStack Grizzly release, when you requested a create image action on a server, the server would go into a special "task state" of image\_snapshot, and it would stay in this task state until the image was completed.
+Before the OpenStack Grizzly release, when you requested a create image action on a server, the server would go into a special *task state* of `image_snapshot`, and it would stay in this task state until the image was completed.
 This single task state hid the fact that there are three distinct phases to a snapshot operation:

 1. The hypervisor creates an image of the server's virtual hard disk.